 Endotracheal intubation (by nasal or oral routes) is one of the most widely used methods to institute and maintain an open airway.
-The oral route is most often employed when emergency intubation is required because of the relative ease of insertion.
-When long-term intubation is anticipated, the nasal route is preferred.
-Nasotracheal intubation is better tolerated by conscious patients and allows for optimum tube stabilization.
 Placement of an endotracheal tube requires the use of a laryngoscope to visualize the area and facilitate passage of the tube into the trachea.
+Prior to intubation, whether oral or nasal, the airway should be assessed following the mneumonic LEMON to ensure safe intubation [10]: